 Medicine, Dentistry, Veterinary Medicine

 Medical, dental and veterinary schools have specific educational requirements that you must complete.
-Though not designated majors, pre-medicine, pre-dentistry, and pre-veterinary students at Southwestern are offered assistance through the Premedical Advisory Committee in planning their studies to match the courses required for admission to the professional school of their choice.
+Though not designated majors, pre-medicine, pre-dentistry, and pre-veterinary students at Southwestern are offered assistance through faculty pre-med advisor Dr. Kerry Bruns (who leads the the Premedical Advisory Committee) and the Center for Career & Professional Development in planning their studies to match the courses required for admission to the professional school of their choice.
 For students who have worked with the committee to apply to professional programs in the past fifteen years, about 70% have been successful the first time they applied for admission.

 While the majority of our pre-medical and pre-dental students have majored within the natural sciences, the requirements for medical professional school admission are equally qualitative and quantitative.
 Professional schools are looking for bright, highly motivated students who care about people, not simply for students with a specific major.